jtfmumm/novitiate/README.md

 ```

 ##### Install compiler
-Clone the ponyc repo and install the compiler (Acolyte is tested with ponyc
+Clone the ponyc repo and install the compiler (Novitiate is tested with ponyc
 v0.14.0):
 ```
 git clone https://github.com/ponylang/ponyc